Dibasic/helpspot-userscript/readme.md

 ## Customization

 I've made the script modular enough to add features easily if you know some JavaScript.
-The script first identifies whether the page is a "workspace" (e.g. the main inbox or your queue) or a "request" (e.g. an individual ticket), assembles a list of functions for each, and then runs each in series.
-When it detects the automatic refresh popup, it runs the functions again.
-To add a new feature, implement it as a function in that list.
-To change this for
+The script first identifies whether the page is a "workspace" (e.g. the main inbox or your queue) or a "request" (e.g. an individual ticket), assembles a list of single-use and interval (to redraw after a HelpSpot update) functions for each, and then runs each in series.
+When it detects the automatic refresh, it runs the interval functions again.

+To add a new feature, implement it as a function in either list.

 Please feel free to submit pull requests.